 Whether you're a home owner or a tenant, there are certain simple precautions you should always take, to minimise the risk of fire in your home.

 Your local Fire and Rescue Service can advise you on household fire precautions.
 Most will offer you a free home fire safety check and some will provide and fit smoke alarms in your home for free.
-You can find the telephone number of your local Fire and Rescue Service in the phone book or on the Don't Give Fire A Home website.
+You can find the telephone number of your local Fire and Rescue Service in the phone book at Scottish fire and rescue services.

 Fit a smoke alarm